polkadot-fellows/Evaluations/README.md

 # Evaluations

-This repository contains all the Evidences filed as part of the Retention and Promotion of members of the Polkadot Technical Fellowship.
-These Evidences have been submitted for the discussion and review of individual members' contributions and achievements, as well as for the Fellowship's on-chain bodies to signal approval or disapproval of.
+This repository contains all the Evidenced Arguments filed as part of the Retention and Promotion of members of the Polkadot Technical Fellowship.
+These Arguments have been submitted for the discussion and review of individual members' contributions and achievements, as well as for the Fellowship's on-chain bodies to signal approval or disapproval of.

 More information about Membership management can be found on the [Polkadot Technical Fellowship Dashboard](https://polkadot-fellows.xyz/#/membership).

+## History

+"Evidenced Arguments" used to be called simply "evidence" and you may sometimes see this defunct term used.
+It was deprecated in favour of Evidenced Arguments (or simply Arguments) since people misconstrued their responsibilities regarding this information and tended to simply dump a dispassionate list of code changes.
+THIS IS UNACCEPTABLE.

 ## Scope